jfalxa/cubi/README.md

 - Shortcut: `Shift-L`
 - Unlock the selected shapes so they can be modified again

-### Toggle level

-- Shortcut: `Space`
-- Toggle level view mode.
-When active, all the shapes above the currently active layer + the value defined in the `Level height` field of the grid settings will be hidden.
-- This allows you to define different vertical levels in your scene, and focus on only one at a time.

 ### Colors

 - No shortcut, only available in context menu.